The importance of integrity in engineering, and some case studies.

 The second case study looks at integrity in the context of selling on new technologies to third parties.

-The third case study looks at integrity and competence in the context of a company engaged to carry out the mechanical and electrical design for a hospital’s intensive care unit.
+The fourth case study looks at integrity and competence in the context of a company engaged to carry out the mechanical and electrical design for a hospital’s intensive care unit.